razie/razxml/README.txt

 ----
 Well, the stupid warning covers actual errors.
 Also, although the XML libraries are fluffy 99% of the time one can make do with only 3 calls: xpe, xpl, xpa.

 Details
 -------
 Use Xmldoc as much as possible to load and manipulate XML documents.
 Stick to the 3 calls using XPATH.

+To build this,
+1. modify razie.properties to point to your real workspace
+2. cd razxml
+3. ant clean build jar

+After the steps above, you'll have a new jar file in razxml/dist

+Please fork the git repository and commit changes - if good, I will pull them into main.